 - Between the vSphere Replication server and a host with access to the replication target datastore.

 - Between the host and storage.

-Network based storage is a concern when you are replicating virtual machines within a single vCenter Server instance that shares the network for the levels of traffic listed.
-When you have two sites with a vCenter Server instance on each site, the link speed between the two sites is the most important as it can slow down replication traffic between the two sites.
+Network-based storage is a concern when you are replicating virtual machines within a single vCenter Server instance, that shares the network for the levels of traffic listed.
+When you have two sites, each with a vCenter Server instance, the link speed between the two sites is the most important as it can slow down the replication traffic between the two sites.

 Data Change Rate and Recovery Point Objective

-The data change rate is affected by the recovery point objective (RPO).
+Recovery point objective (RPO) affects the data change rate.
 To estimate the size of the data transfer for each replication, you must evaluate how many blocks change in a given RPO for a virtual machine.
 The data change rate within the RPO period provides the total number of blocks that vSphere Replication transfers.
 This number might vary throughout the day, which alters the traffic that vSphere Replication generates at different times.

 vSphere Replication transfers blocks based on the RPO schedule.
-If you set an RPO of one hour, vSphere Replication transfers any block that has changed in that hour to meet that RPO. vSphere Replication only transfers the block once in its current state at the moment that vSphere Replication creates the bundle of blocks for transfer. vSphere Replication only registers that the block has changed within the RPO period, not how many times it changed.
+If you set an RPO of one hour, vSphere Replication transfers any block that has changed in that hour. vSphere Replication only transfers the block once in its current state, at the moment that vSphere Replication creates the bundle of blocks for transfer. vSphere Replication only registers that the block has changed within the RPO period, not how many times it changed.
 The average daily data change rate provides an estimation of how much data vSphere Replication transfers or how often the transfers occur.

 If you change the RPO, vSphere Replication transfers more or less data per replication to meet the new RPO.